elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main feature of localStorage is that the data can get shared between tabs.
+  <div><strong>Interview Response:</strong> The main feature of localStorage is sharing data between tabs.
 The data does not expire, and it remains after the browser restarts or the OS reboots.
 If we want to add new data to the localStorage we can use the setItem method, and if we want to parse it into the browser, we use the getItem method.
 We must be on the same origin (domain/port/protocol), but the URL path can be different.
-The localStorage gets shared between all windows with the same origin, so if we set the data in one window, the change becomes visible in another one.
+The localStorage archive gets shared between all windows with the same origin, so if we set the data in one window, the change becomes visible in another one.
 We can also use a plain object way of getting/setting keys.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />